 In the middle of a very relaxing n cozy break from hardcore birding, I received a text from a birder: “an oriole at a feeder near where you live; I can pick you up in the morning on my way to see the bird.”
 I read the text, frowned and thought “absolutely not; I’m on a break…no more, no more…I need rest.”
 The following morning I went out for a nice morning run.
 When I arrived home I started to flirt with the idea of ducking out to see the bird.
 Comfy couch + warm fire + reading + fam. time or “Special Assignment”..?
 Hmmmm.
 In the end, somehow, I couldn’t resist: special assignment it was.
 No rest for the wicked, as they say!

 Note on the bird the serrated leading edge to the median (upper) covert bar.
-The nature of these serrations must be examined in order to make a case for Baltimore: they are symmetrical; centered and balanced in the middle of each median covert feather.
-The end result is the spacing between the “teeth” is quite even throughout.
-The serrations were cause for concern upon review of the photos but the nature of the serrations and a quick review of the degree of overlap in black “tooth” length as per Alvaro Jaramillo’s review of Lee and Birch’s initial study reminded me that serrations, to some degree, are consistent in both Bullock’s and Baltimore.
-However, asymmetrical serrations appear to be a Bullock’s trait whereas symmetrical serrations appear to be a Baltimore trait and this bird showed symmetrical serrations.
-Photos of the bird below…
+The nature of these serrations must be examined to make a case for Baltimore: they are symmetrical; centred and balanced in the middle of each median covert feather.
+The result is the spacing between the “teeth” is quite even throughout.
+The serrations were cause for concern upon review of the photos.
+The nature of the serrations and a quick review of the degree of overlap in black “tooth” length as per Alvaro Jaramillo’s review of Lee and Birch’s initial study reminded me that serrations, to some degree, are consistent in both Bullock’s and Baltimore.
+However, asymmetrical serrations appear to be a Bullock’s trait whereas symmetrical serrations seem to be a Baltimore trait and this bird showed symmetrical serrations.
+Photos of the bird below.

 Dunn, J.L. and J. Alderfer.
 2011.
 National Geographic Field Guide to the Birds of North America.
 6th ed.
 Washington, D.C.: National Geographic Society.